ICIG/MIXDIFF/README.md

 ## Inference

-You private message me to get pre-processing and put them in
+You can send me a private message to obtain the processed model and put them in
 - ``output/ckpt

 For a **single-speaker TTS**, run